Four active COVID-19 cases in Andamans

 Quick links:

-Port Blair, Mar 20 (PTI) Four COVID-19 patients are currently undergoing treatment in Andaman and Nicobar Islands, a health bulletin said.
+Four COVID-19 patients are currently undergoing treatment in Andaman and Nicobar Islands, a health bulletin said on Friday.

-A total of 9,896 people have recovered from the disease so far, it said.

-The administration has thus far tested over 7.07 lakh samples for COVID-19, and fully vaccinated 3.04 lakh people.
-PTI COR ACD ACD
+The administration has thus far tested over 7.07 lakh samples for COVID-19, and fully vaccinated 3.03 lakh people.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)